WebP: Animation

 Google has proposed using WebP for animated images as an alternative to the popular GIF format, citing the advantages of 24-bit color with transparency, combining frames with lossy and lossless compression in the same animation, and support for seeking to specific frames.
 Google reports a 64% reduction in file size for images converted from animated GIFs to lossy WebP, however, with a very noticeable visual impact, both at default settings, and optimised settings.
-When converting using lossless WebP, a 19% reduction is achieved as reported by Google, although real world performance is nearer to 10%.
+When converting using lossless WebP, a 19% reduction is achieved as reported by Google, although real-world performance is nearer to 10%.

 Support

 Web browsers

 Google actively promotes WebP, and Google Chrome and all Chromium-based browsers support the format.
 The proprietary PageSpeed Insights tool suggests that webmasters switch from JPEG and PNG to WebP in order to improve their website speed score.

 Microsoft Edge versions released after January 2020 are based on the Chromium browser, and have native WebP support.
 EdgeHTML-based versions of Microsoft Edge support WebP through a platform extension (installed by default) (unless running in the security-hardened "Application Guard" mode, which does not support platform extensions).

 Safari added support for WebP in 2020 with iOS 14 and macOS Big Sur.

-Mozilla Firefox (and its forks Pale Moon and Waterfox) officially supports WebP since January 2019.
+Mozilla Firefox officially supports WebP since January 2019.
 It was initially considered for implementation in 2013.

+Pale Moon implemented initial support for WebP in 2016 with its version 26 milestone.

+SeaMonkey began supporting WebP with its version 2.53.5 released in November 2020.

 GNOME Web, Midori, and Falkon natively support WebP.

 WebP can also be displayed in all major browsers using the WebPJS JavaScript library, although support in Internet Explorer 6 and above is achieved using Flash.

 Support for WebP was added to Links in version 2.26.

 Graphics software

-Acorn (from version 7.0), Picasa (from version 3.9), PhotoLine, Pixelmator, ImageMagick, XnView, IrfanView, GDAL, Aseprite, Paint.NET (from version 4.2.5), GIMP (from version 2.10), gThumb (from version 3.1.1), Xara Designer Pro (from version 18.0), Adobe Photoshop (from version 23.2) and GraphicConverter all natively support WebP.
+After WebP was announced in September 2010, software gradually began to support it.
+By 2011, there were plugins for several popular graphics software programs to support WebP, and some programs such as Acorn and Pixelmator had added native support.
+Over time, support for the WebP format has grown.

 In 2019, Google released a free plug-in that enables WebP support in earlier versions of Adobe Photoshop.
 Free Photoshop plug-ins had been released by Telegraphics and fnordware before that.
 GIMP up to version 2.8 also supported WebP via a plugin; later, this plugin was shipped in GIMP 2.9 branch, and received multiple improvements.
 Google has also released a plug-in for Microsoft Windows that enables WebP support in Windows Photo Viewer, Microsoft Office 2010, FastPictureViewer, and any other application that uses Windows Imaging Component.
-Blender supports WebP since version 3.2.